Choosing a Capstone: Seminar or Thesis

 While the capstone experience can be different for each student, there are two primary categories, each of which requires at least one semester of work.

 - The senior seminar: Offered in the winter semester of the senior year, the seminar considers a topic chosen by a faculty member.
 This seminar is an intense experience involving group work and several presentations in a small classroom environment.
 Sources are usually advanced readings, either from a text or published paper.
-There may also be opportunies for students to research their own questions, and then present the results to the class and in writing.
+There may also be opportunities for students to research their own questions, and then present the results to the class and in writing.
 Seniors taking the seminar will register for math 495 during the fall registration period.
+See the department’s Seminar Information page for details.